ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 |-> [Endpoint: 2001:DB8::1.80]     [Interface: LTE]   [Protocol: TCP]
 ~~~~~~~~~~

 Any one of these sub-entries on the aggregate connection attempt would satisfy the original application intent.
-The concern of this document is the algorithm defining which of these options to try, when, and in what order.
+The concern of this section is the algorithm defining which of these options to try, when, and in what order.

 ## Candidate Gathering {#gathering}